 Pediatric Inpatient wards

 Red Team: The red team is comprised of the general pediatric patients.
-This team consists of three interns and one senior.
+This team consists of two interns and one senior.

-Blue Team: This is our inpatient Cardiology, Heart Failure/Transplant and Nephrology team and is managed by one senior resident.
+Blue Team: This is our inpatient cardiology and heart failure/transplant team and is managed by one senior resident.

 Normal Newborn Nursery